pettersoderlund/Tieba_Spider/README.md

 # Tieba_Spider
 Tieba Crawler.
-Please delete the original log spider.log after updating.

 ## Updates
-20180928 - Started to translate readme with help from Google translate.
+20180928 - Started to translate readme from chinese to english with help from Google translate.
+Posts are sometimes marked as "floor" where the 1st floor is the thread initiator.
+2nd floor is the first answer and so on.

 ## System and dependency reference
 Ubuntu 16.04.4 LTS (GNU/Linux 4.4.0-133-generic x86_64)
 Python 3.5.2
 mysql  Ver 14.14 Distrib 5.7.23
 lxml==4.2.1
 beautifulsoup4==4.6.0
 Twisted==17.9.0
 Scrapy==1.5.0
 PyMySQL==0.8.0

 See full list in requirements.txt